 In this curious world, everyone seems to have an opinion or a piece of advice to a breastfeeding mother.
 There are those who really mean well; however, there are also those who just want to pry.
 While breastfeeding moms can pick a few pointers from side comments, either solicited or otherwise, some wrong information is passed along due to a lack of proper education.
 Some of the advice, even from our parents and other medical practitioners, may not be altogether accurate.

 This article aims to provide helpful information not only for first-time breastfeeding mothers but also for people who are tempted to comment on another woman’s choice on the matter.

 Misconception 1.
 Breastfed babies feed a lot because they aren’t getting enough milk.

 Fact: Breastfed babies feed a lot because breast milk is so easy to digest, thus they get hungrier sooner as compared to formula-fed babies.
 How much milk do breastfed babies need?
 Newborns must be fed every two to three hours.

 Misconception 2.
 Breastfeeding makes your breasts saggy and it reduces their sensitivity.

 Fact: This is pretty much an old wives’ tale.
-Experts believe that it’s the pregnancy that somewhat alters the look and feel of your breasts.
+Experts believe that it’s the pregnancy that somewhat alters the look and feels of your breasts.
 It is said that breastfeeding does not cause any changes beyond that.
 The changes in the breast size and shape are affected not by nursing but mostly by age, effects of gravity, and weight gain.
 Instead of thinking too much about this myth, why don’t you focus on one great thing that breastfeeding does to your breasts?
 It reduces the risk of having breast cancer later in life!